 What is Risk-Weighted Asset?

-Risk-Weighted Assets is the minimum amount of capital that a bank or other financial institution must hold so that it can meet its financial obligations and doesn’t get bankrupt.
-Risk-weighted assets is a banking term that refers to a method of measuring the risk inherent in a bank’s assets (loan portfolio).
+Risk-Weighted Assets is the minimum amount of capital that a bank or other financial institution must hold to cover an unexpected loss arising out of the inherent risk of its assets and doesn’t get bankrupt.

 Risk-Weighted Asset Formula